Achievable logoAchievable logo

 c(x) is continuous with derivative

-Since the one-sided derivatives approach opposite infinities, the graph has a cusp at x=0, and the function is not differentiable at that point.
+Since the one-sided derivatives approach opposite infinities, the graph has a cusp at x=0.

 d) d(x)=x1/3